Boku Betting Sites

-It’s not possible to make withdrawals from your betting account using Boku – only deposits.
-So while Boku deposits are quick and convenient, having to use a separate service to make withdrawals is distinctly inconvenient.
+It’s impossible to make withdrawals from your betting account using Boku – only deposits.
+So while Boku deposits are quick and convenient, having to use a separate service to make withdrawals is distinctly inconvenient

-When using Boku to make deposits, you won’t see how much you’ve spent each month until you see your mobile phone bill.
+When using Boku to make deposits, you will not see how much you’ve spent each month until you receive your mobile phone bill.

-Make sure that you budget carefully in order to keep track of your spending and ensure that that you will be able to pay the phone bill when it’s due.
+Make sure you budget carefully to keep track of your spending and that you can pay the phone bill when it’s due.

 Low Maximum Deposit Limit

-Boku has a low maixmum deposit limit – just £30 per day.
+Boku has a low maximum deposit limit – just £30 per day.

-This means that Boku betting is not recommended for high rollers, who may want to make much larger deposits on a regular basis.
+This means that Boku betting is not recommended for high rollers, who may want to make much larger deposits regularly.